$104 Find Cheap Flights from Australia to Indonesia

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to Indonesia, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from Australia to Indonesia, you should book around 12 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 17 weeks before departure.
+To get a below average price on the flight from Australia to Indonesia, you should book around 8 weeks before departure, which saves you about 6% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 18 weeks before departure.

 Which is the cheapest airport to fly into in Indonesia?